alfu32/klog/README.md

 val logger=Logger.getInstance()
 ```

-The method logger.log(channelName, message) will place a message tagged with the channelName in the message broadcaster queue.
-The message broadcaster will react notifying the LoggerMessageListeners.
+The method logger.log(channelName, message) will build a `LogMessage` and place it in the message broadcaster queue.
+The message broadcaster will react notifying its subscribers (`LoggerMessageListener`s).

 ### Logger